 All WSO2 products are shipped with the log4j2 logging capabilities, which generates administrative activities and server side logs.
 The

-log4j2.properties file, which governs how logging is performed by the enforcer can be found in the
+log4j2 file governs how logging is performed by the Enforcer.
+You can configure the Log4j2 properties via the

 Setting the log level¶

 The log level can be set specifically for each appender in the

 log4j2-configmap.yaml file, based on your Choreo Connect deployment, by setting the threshold value.
 If a log level is not specifically given for an appender as explained below, the root log level (INFO) will apply to all appenders by default.